sumelms/website/docs/welcome.md

 ## Features

-## Contributing guide
+## Contribution

-Please check the instructions on [How to Contribute](/docs/development/contribute).
+Please check the instructions on [Contributing Guide](/docs/development/contribute) before making a pull request.

 ## Code of Conduct